-Ambiguity and confusion surround many of the common language terms we use to talk about song-writing.
+There is ambiguity and confusion around a lot of songwriting terminology.
+Many of the common songwriting terms have more than one meaning.
 Some say the differences is between musician on one hand and lyricist on the other but, whatever shade of truth might lie behind such an assertion, I think more practical and helpful illumination can be shed from taking a historical perspective.

 And so, with absolutely no regard at all for any of the european art-song tradition, the following is a brutally abridged broad-brush history of popular song over the last couple of hundred years.

 In terms of song-form, the most commonly used C19th structure is one known as strophic.

 This is a term with deep roots way back in the performing arts traditions of ancient Greece, where a strophe was the particular section of an ode which the chorus chanted in unison.
 Much later, through more modern times and useage, the word developed increasingly broader and looser application until becoming most commonly associated with the notion of the poetic stanza.
 And nowadays, strophe is consequently just an important-sounding name for “an identifiable section” or “a recognizably distinct chunk”.

 And so, transferred into the context of song, “strophic form” means that it is built out of sections.

 1. Simple Verse Form

 The simplest strophic form has just one musical section.
 Words may vary and develop, but that one single basic musical unit, or strophe – usually of eight or sixteen measures – gets repeated.
 And repeated.
 And repeated.
 As in, for example, the traditional story-telling narrative ballad Barbara Allen.

 The term verse (from the old vers of Occitanian troubadours) had also come to be commonly associated with the notion of the poetic stanza – just like the word strophe – and so this Barbara Allen style of strophic form is often referred to as the “simple verse form”.